high90/high90/_content/1-blog/2015-03-10-0800-welcome-to-the-pub.md

 That and `.pub` sounded cool... or something.

-We briefly experimented with `.haus` for it's Teutonic awesomeness, but then we realized that there's also `.house` which could get really confusing.
+We briefly experimented with `.haus` for its Teutonic awesomeness, but then we realized that there's also `.house` which could get really confusing.

 On a more serious note, I can see some advantages to picking a quirky new TLD and sticking with it across all of your products.
 The classic TLDs of the `.com` era are no longer as critical as they once were in the user-familiarity department.
 Additionally, it's much more common for people to use search rather than type a URL in their increasingly-capable browser omni-boxes.